 Why Faith?

 Faith flows from the Resurrection because this is the event that requires the theological virtue of faith to assent to.
-Paul states it absolutely: “If Christ has not been raised, your faith is futile and you are still in your sins” (1 Corinthians 15:17).
+Paul states it absolutely: “if Christ be not risen again, your faith is vain, for you are yet in your sins” (1 Corinthians 15:17).
 His creedal formula — written c.
-52 AD, before any Gospel — names the appearances: Cephas, the Twelve, five hundred at once (“most of whom are still alive,” an explicit appeal to living witnesses), James, all the apostles, then Paul (1 Corinthians 15:3–8).
+52 AD, before any Gospel — names the appearances: Cephas, the Twelve, more than five hundred at once (of whom, he notes, “many remain until this present”, an explicit appeal to living witnesses), James, all the apostles, then Paul himself (1 Corinthians 15:3–8).
 This is the earliest written testimony to the Resurrection appearances in existence.
-The disciples did not believe the women: “their words seemed like nonsense” (Luke 24:11).
-Thomas demands physical evidence; when he encounters the Risen Christ, he confesses “My Lord and my God” (John 20:28) — the highest Christological statement in John’s Gospel, and the supreme model act of faith.
-Aquinas: faith assents to divine truth with certainty greater than opinion, without the direct vision of beatitude (ST II–II, Q. 1–4).
+The disciples did not believe the women: “these words seemed to them as idle tales” (Luke 24:11).
+Thomas demands physical evidence; when he meets the Risen Christ, he confesses “My Lord, and my God” (John 20:28) — the highest Christological statement in John’s Gospel, and the supreme model act of faith.
+Aquinas: faith assents to divine truth with a certainty greater than opinion, without the direct vision of beatitude (ST II–II, Q. 1–4).

 Sources: 1 Corinthians 15:3–8, 17 (c.
 52 AD — earliest written testimony) · John 20:28 · Luke 24:11 · Thomas Aquinas, ST II–II, Q. 1–4

 “The contemplation of Christ’s face cannot stop at the image of the Crucified One.
 He is the Risen One!
-The Rosary carries us beyond the darkness of the Passion into the light of the Resurrection.”
+The Rosary has always expressed this knowledge born of faith and invited the believer to pass beyond the darkness of the Passion in order to gaze upon Christ’s glory in the Resurrection and Ascension.”
 John Paul II, Rosarium Virginis Mariae §23

 Sacred site: Church of the Holy Sepulchre, Jerusalem — the Edicule (tomb enclosure) was restored 2016–2017.
 The original burial slab, sealed under Ottoman marble since 1555, was exposed for 60 hours during restoration — for the first time in nearly five centuries.

-So then the Lord Jesus, after he spoke to them, was taken up into heaven and took his seat at the right hand of God.
+And the Lord Jesus, after he had spoken to them, was taken up into heaven, and sitteth on the right hand of God.
 Mark 16:19

 Forty days after the Resurrection, Jesus ascends to the right hand of the Father in the presence of His disciples.
 He takes our human nature into the very life of the Trinity — a man now sits at the right hand of God.
 This is not an abandonment but a transformation of presence.
-The disciples stand looking into the sky until the angels redirect them: "Men of Galilee, why are you standing there looking at the sky?"
+The disciples stand looking into the sky until the angels redirect them: "Ye men of Galilee, why stand you looking up to heaven?"
 (Acts 1:11).
-The fruit is hope: the orientation of our hearts toward the homeland to which Jesus has preceded us, and the confident expectation of reunion.
+The fruit is Christian hope: the orientation of our hearts toward the homeland to which Jesus has preceded us, and the confident expectation of reunion.

-Hope flows from the Ascension because the mystery shows our human nature already arrived at the destination toward which we are moving.
+Christian Hope flows from the Ascension because the mystery shows our human nature already arrived at the destination toward which we are moving.
 A man now sits at the right hand of God.
-Hebrews 6:19–20: “We have this hope as an anchor for the soul, firm and secure.
-It enters the inner sanctuary... where our forerunner, Jesus, has entered on our behalf.”
-The Ascension is not abandonment but transformation of presence: Hebrews 7:25 adds that he “lives to make intercession” — the Ascension is the beginning of permanent priestly intercession, not its end.
-The angels redirect the disciples’ upward gaze: “Men of Galilee, why do you stand looking at the sky?”
+Hebrews: “hold fast the hope set before us; which we have as an anchor of the soul, sure and firm, and which entereth in even within the veil, where the forerunner Jesus is entered for us” (Hebrews 6:18–20).
+The Ascension is not abandonment but transformation of presence: the same letter adds that he is “always living to make intercession for us” (Hebrews 7:25) — the Ascension begins a permanent priestly intercession, it does not end his presence.
+The angels redirect the disciples’ upward gaze: “Ye men of Galilee, why stand you looking up to heaven?”
 (Acts 1:11) — hope is active orientation toward the homeland, not passive gazing.
-Aquinas: hope’s object is a future good, arduous but possible with divine assistance — and our forerunner is already there (ST II–II, Q. 17).
+Aquinas: the object of hope is a future good, arduous but possible with divine help — and our forerunner is already there (ST II–II, Q. 17).

 Sources: Hebrews 6:19–20; 7:25 · Acts 1:11 · Thomas Aquinas, ST II–II, Q. 17